Rio Hondo College logo

 Transfers to: UC (*credit limit), CSU

-ENGL 201H - Advanced Composition and Critical Thinking Honors (3.5 units)
+ENGL C1001H - Critical Thinking and Writing - Honors (formerly ENGL 201H) (3.5 units)

-Prerequisite:ENGL 101
+Prerequisite:ENGL C1000

 Transfers to: UC (*credit limit) CSU

-This advanced composition course is open to all students who have successfully completed ENGL 101, and is designed for those who expect to transfer to four-year colleges or universities.
+This advanced composition course is open to all students who have successfully completed ENGL C1000 or comparable, and is designed for those who expect to transfer to four-year colleges or universities.
 In the course, students read and write extensively while applying critical thinking skills and research techniques, demonstrating advanced composition acumen by researching and writing a series of argumentative essays that demonstrate the ability to analyze issues, evaluate positions, and argue persuasively through clear and concise prose.
 The lab component of the course is designed to assist students in advancing and refining writing and language skills, and augments students' ability to exercise critical thought.
 Students complete lab activities that further enhance their ability to compose logical, well-supported arguments that exhibit grammatical fluency and correct citation styles.
 Students meet with composition instructors through individual conferences that address their specific writing concerns.
 The course is intended for students who meet Honors Program requirements.

 HIST 143 - History of the United States to 1877 (3.0 units)